hardwario/bc-website/content/doc/basics/project-workflow.md

 ## Generic Guidelines

-Each project is unique but we still like to provide these generic guidelines that will give you an idea what you can do.
+Each project is unique but we still like to provide these generic guidelines that will give you an idea of what you can do.

 ### Phase #1: Project Planning

 You can either come up with your completely unique idea, or you may get inspired by our reference projects.
-In any case, it is worth spending a couple minutes and plan your work.
+In either case, it is worth spending a couple of minutes to plan your work.

 To be more specific, here is the list of basic questions to answer: